 When you are about to leave Egypt be sure to be at the airport ahead of time.

-For my flight back to Kiev I, and everyone else, had to go to the check in counter even if I checked in online.
+For my flight back to Kyiv I, and everyone else, had to go to the check in counter even if I checked in online.

 That’s where you will get a migration card to fill and a printed boarding pass.
 The counter opens some 3 hours before the flight but since mine was delayed it was a big mess.